Torpor: Energy conservation in small birds

 Torpor has been shown to be a strategy of small migrant birds to preserve their body energy stores.
-Hummingbirds, resting at night during migration, were observed to enter torpor which helped conserve fat stores for the rest of their migration.
+Hummingbirds, resting at night during migration, were observed to enter torpor which helped to conserve fat stores during migration or cold nights at high altitude.

 This strategy of using torpor to preserve energy stores, such as fat, has also been observed in wintering chickadees.
 Black-capped chickadees, living in temperate forests of North America, do not migrate south during winter.
 The chickadee can maintain a body temperature 12 °C lower than normal.
 This reduction in metabolism allows it to conserve 30% of fat stores amassed from the previous day.

 Advantage in environments with unpredictable food sources

 Torpor can be a strategy of animals with unpredictable food supplies.
 For example, high-latitude living rodents use torpor seasonally when not reproducing.
 These rodents use torpor as means to survive winter and live to reproduce in the next reproduction cycle when food sources are plentiful, separating periods of torpor from the reproduction period.
+The eastern long-eared bat uses torpor during winter and is able to arouse and forage during warm periods.
 Some animals use torpor during their reproductive cycle, as seen in unpredictable habitats.
 They experience the cost of a prolonged reproduction period but the payoff is survival to be able to reproduce at all.

-The eastern long-eared bat uses torpor during winter and is able to arouse and forage during warm periods.